caroloading/DIT113-silo-management-project/README.md

 * [PubSubClient](https://github.com/knolleary/pubsubclient/tree/master)
 * [NTPClient](https://github.com/arduino-libraries/NTPClient)

+To avoid having potential problems with library dependencies.
+It is advised to install all libraries directly from GitHub links provided above.

 ### Set up
 * Download the repository.
 * Create a secrets.h file in the /wio folder, according secrets.example.h file, replacing with the correct SSID and password for your wifi network.